dgarcia2025/NNSolar/README.md

 ## Architecture

 This project compares 3 models.
 Feedforward, LSTM and an informer.
+The data separation is:
+ - 70 % train data
+ - 15 % validation
+ - 15 % test

 ### FeedForward